AlfrescoLabs/alfresco-adf-devcontainer/README.md

 The configuration can be found in ./devcontainer/devcontainer.json, follow the Microsoft official documentation if needed <https://code.visualstudio.com/docs/devcontainers/containers>.

+I tested the containers on Mac (M1 and Intel), on Win though I added some guidelines I didn't have the chance to test it directly and feedback are appreciated.

 ### Benefits of the container choice

 - They are immutable